Materials Selection Policy

 - Ease of accessibility, ease of usage, and quality of presentation

 - Specific local interest, including local history and works by local creators

 - Intended age and reading/listening/viewing level

 - Promoting and increasing diversity in all measures, including viewpoint, language, and racial and ethnic representation in the collection

 - Scarcity of materials on a subject, author, or performer

 - Technical value

-G. Materials currently provided for library patrons include books, audiobooks, magazines, newspapers, music and films in physical, digital and/or streaming formats.
+- Materials currently provided for Library customers include books, audiobooks, devices, magazines, newspapers, music and films in physical, digital and/or streaming formats.

 - The Library will encourage and accept gifts with the understanding that gifts of materials will be added to the collection only when they meet the same standards required of purchased materials.
 Gift materials, which do not meet those standards, are out-of-date, are unneeded duplicates, or are in a format unsuitable for Library use, may be given to the Friends of the Library for book sales, exchanged, or recycled.
 Gift items may be marked with an appropriate bookplate.
 A letter for tax purposes will be sent to the donor if requested at the time the donation is made.
 Whenever a gift is no longer needed or useful, it will be disposed of in the same manner as materials purchased.

 - The Library welcomes customer opinions regarding materials in the collection.
 The Library will review the selection of a specific item upon request of a member of the City of Champaign community.
 The Library will only respond to material concerns raised by Champaign residents.
 If you are not a City of Champaign resident, the Library encourages you to speak with the public library in your community about your concerns.